Congress to go solo in UP polls, contest all 403 seats: Priyanka | Politics

 - India

-The Congress will contest all 403 seats in the 2022 Uttar Pradesh polls on its own and emerge victorious in the electoral battle, party leader Priyanka Gandhi Vadra said on Sunday.
+The Congress will not enter into an alliance with any political party and contest all the 403 seats in the 2022 Uttar Pradesh polls on its own, party leader Priyanka Gandhi Vadra announced on Sunday.

+A tweet from the Uttar Pradesh unit of the Congress said Priyanka Gandhi made the declaration on the plea of the party workers.

+Priyanka Gandhi's declaration of the Congress going solo in the Uttar Pradesh polls assumes significance as in recent days, the grand old party was seen favourably inclined towards the Rashtriya Lok Dal (RLD) of Jayant Chaudhary.

+Priyanka Gandhi and the RLD chief had together travelled to Delhi from Lucknow recently in a Chhattisgarh government plane, triggering the speculation.

-Emphasising that the electoral contest can only be won by strengthening the party at the booth level, she called upon the Congress workers to bolster the booth committees.
+Congress leader Pramod Krishnam was also seen at the launch of Pragatisheel Samajwadi Party (Lohia) leader Shivpal Singh Yadav's ''rath yatra'' in Mathura.
+Emphasising that the electoral contest can only be won by strengthening the party at the booth level, Priyanka Gandhi called upon the Congress workers to bolster the booth committees.

-Priyanka Gandhi asked the Congress workers to be active on social media and post all party activities on various social networking platforms.
+She asked the party cadre to be active on social media and post all party activities on various social networking platforms.

 Taking a jibe at the ruling BJP, she said the saffron party has no respect for the freedom movement as its leaders did not shed blood and sweat for the country's independence, and added that only leaders such as Mahatma Gandhi, Jawaharlal Nehru, Sardar Vallabhbhai Patel and BR Ambedkar envisioned freedom for the country.

-Priyanka Gandhi said the Congress has not only brought development but has also promoted brotherhood and harmony.
+The Congress general secretary said her party had not only brought development in the country, but also promoted brotherhood and harmony.

-Hitting out at the BJP-led government at the Centre over the rising fuel prices, she said for 70 years, the Congress ensured that the fuel prices did not shoot up above Rs 70 per litre.
-However, in the last seven years, the BJP government has let the guard down, which has allowed the prices to shoot upwards of Rs 100 per litre.
+Hitting out at the Centre over the rising fuel prices, she said for 70 years, the Congress ensured that the fuel prices did not shoot up above Rs 70 per litre.
+However, in the last seven years, the BJP government has let the guard down, which has allowed the prices to shoot upwards of Rs 100 per litre, she added.

+Faced with the challenge to revive the party's electoral fortunes in the political heartland, where it could win only seven seats in the 2017 Assembly polls, Priyanka Gandhi has been crisscrossing the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)